Lory94/aviation-data-challenge-2025/README.md

 ## Phase 1 submissions

 1. Thibault: avg trajectory features, CatBoost, fine-tuning by Optuna (20 iter), trained on 70% of the train set - score: 277.1618
+2. Thibault: avg trajectory features, CatBoost, fine-tuning by Optuna (100 iter), trained on 100% of the train set - score: 256.2298